bdwilson/XBMCnfo/README.md

 Usage
 -----
-This script can be used to automate creation of .nfo files or can be used interactively.
+This script can be used to automate creation of .nfo files and thumbnail images or can be used interactively.
 Below are some examples of it's usage, or you can run XBMCnfo.pl by itself and try to figure this out on your own.